Yiling-J/theine-go/README.md

 ## API

-Key should be **comparable**, and value can be any.

-- **build client**
+**Builder API**

 Theine provides two types of client, simple cache and loading cache.
 Both of them are initialized from a builder.
-The difference between simple cache and loading cache is: loading cache's Get method will compute the value using the loader function when there is a miss, while simple cache client only return false and do nothing.
+The difference between simple cache and loading cache is: loading cache's Get method will compute the value using loader function when there is a miss, while simple cache client only return false and do nothing.

 Loading cache uses singleflight to prevent concurrency loading to same key(thundering herd).